Welcome to the

-The creators have been honoured with medals by King Juan Carlos I and King Felipe VI.
+The creators have been honoured with medals by King Juan Carlos 1 and King Felipe V1.

-In England it was originally given OFQUAL Government Recognition under the auspices of the impressive Awarding Body, Trinity.
-Now it is offered by the dance specialist Graded Qualifications Alliance (GQAL.)
+In England it was originally given Ofqual Government Recognition under the auspices of the impressive Awarding Body, Trinity.
+Now it is offered by the dance specialist regulated awarding organisation Graded Qualifications Alliance (GQAL).

 The Programmes of Study encompass all the richness of Spain’s culture.
 Such variety is found nowhere else in the world except in the cultural regions of Spain, and is still prevalent uniquely after thousands of years of integrating many different customs and folklore, exhibiting rare unique musical instruments, differing footwear and folk costumes pertaining to individual regions, all influencing the vast variety of dance techniques and styles.